0chain/zboxcli/README.md

 ### Repair

-Use `start-repair` command to repair a file.
+Use `start-repair` command to repair a file on dStorage.

 #### Usage